Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Potts Model (plmDCA) Baseline

 \section{Potts Model (plmDCA) Baseline}

-To assess whether pairwise coevolutionary models provide a stronger baseline than profile HMMs, we fitted a Potts model via pseudo-likelihood maximization (plmDCA)~\cite{ekeberg2013improved} to the SH3 and Kunitz seed alignments and generated 150 sequences per family by Gibbs sampling (500 sweeps per chain, initialized from random stored sequences).
-The Potts model captures pairwise couplings $J_{ij}(a,b)$ between all position pairs in addition to single-site fields $h_i(a)$, giving it substantially more parameters than a profile HMM.
-For SH3 ($K{=}55$, $L{=}48$), the model has approximately $498{,}000$ parameters for 55 training sequences (data-to-parameter ratio $\approx 10^{-4}$); for Kunitz ($K{=}99$, $L{=}53$), approximately $609{,}000$ parameters for 99 sequences.
-Despite this extreme over-parameterization, L2 regularization ($\lambda_J{=}\lambda_h{=}0.01$) yielded well-behaved generation (Table~\ref{tab:potts}).
+To assess whether pairwise coevolutionary models provide a stronger baseline than profile HMMs, we fitted a Potts model via pseudo-likelihood maximization (plmDCA)~\cite{ekeberg2013improved} to all eight Pfam seed alignments and generated 150 sequences per family by Gibbs sampling (500 sweeps per chain, initialized from random stored sequences).
+The Potts model captures pairwise couplings $J_{ij}(a,b)$ between all position pairs in addition to single-site fields $h_i(a)$, giving it more parameters than a profile HMM.
+The number of coupling parameters scales as $L(L{-}1)q^2/2$, which yields data-to-parameter ratios ranging from $2.5 \times 10^{-6}$ (Pkinase) to $2.0 \times 10^{-3}$ (WW).
+Despite this high parameter count, L2 regularization ($\lambda_J{=}\lambda_h{=}0.01$) yielded well-behaved generation in most families (Table~\ref{tab:potts}).

-The Potts model achieved comparable or slightly better amino acid composition fidelity than SA (KL divergence $0.025$ vs.\ $0.036$ for SH3; $0.010$ vs.\ $0.013$ for Kunitz) while producing sequences with modestly lower novelty ($0.37$ vs.\ $0.47$ for SH3; $0.54$ vs.\ $0.56$ for Kunitz) and lower nearest sequence identity ($0.54$ vs.\ $0.59$ for SH3; $0.55$ vs.\ $0.61$ for Kunitz).
-Both methods occupy the same intermediate regime between profile HMMs (which drift far from the family at $23$--$29\%$ identity) and bootstrap resampling (which has zero novelty).
-The critical distinction is computational: the Potts model required fitting ${\sim}500{,}000$ parameters via L-BFGS-B optimization at each of $L$ positions, followed by $500$ Gibbs sweeps per sample (total wall time: ${\sim}100$~s per family), while SA required no fitting and generated sequences in seconds.
-The similar output quality supports the conclusion that the information captured by pairwise couplings is also present in the Hopfield energy landscape, which implicitly encodes all-order correlations through the softmax attention operation.
+Across the eight families, the Potts model achieved comparable or better amino acid composition fidelity than SA in six of eight families, consistent with its explicit fitting of positional statistics.
+However, SA produced higher novelty in five of eight families, indicating that the Hopfield energy landscape supports broader exploration of sequence space than Gibbs sampling from a fitted Potts distribution.
+Both methods occupy an intermediate regime between profile HMMs (which produced lower family identity) and bootstrap resampling (which has zero novelty).
+Two families highlighted limitations for the Potts model.
+In Pkinase ($K{=}37$, $L{=}262$), the high data-to-parameter ratio led to low novelty ($0.22$ vs.\ $0.48$ for SA) despite good compositional fidelity, suggesting the Gibbs sampler remained near stored patterns.
+In Defensin\_beta ($K{=}45$, $L{=}36$), the Potts model produced the highest KL divergence of any method (KL$=$0.112), possibly reflecting sensitivity to the cysteine-rich, low-entropy character of this family.
+The main distinction between the two approaches is that the Potts model required fitting hundreds of thousands to millions of parameters via L-BFGS-B optimization, followed by Gibbs sampling (total wall time: $0.5$--$52$ minutes per family), while SA required no parameter fitting and generated sequences in seconds.
+The broadly similar output quality across the remaining six families supports the conclusion that some of the correlational structure captured by pairwise couplings is also present in the Hopfield energy landscape, which implicitly encodes higher-order correlations through the softmax attention operation.